aaronparker/aaronparker.github.io/_posts/2017-09-02-intune-company-portal-macos.md

 # Intune Company Portal for macOS Experience

 With the Company Portal, the user experience is streamlined, with the management profile installed automatically and you can see device compliance status from within the app.
-Here&#8217;s a quick look at the end-user experience with the Intune Company Portal for macOS on macOS Sierra.
+Here's a quick look at the end-user experience with the Intune Company Portal for macOS on macOS Sierra.

 <div id='gallery-3' class='gallery galleryid-5775 gallery-columns-3 gallery-size-medium'>
   <figure class='gallery-item'>